 Where to Unwind

-Celebrate North Carolina’s booming brewing scene in Boone with inspired pairings at Lost Province Brewing Co., where it's possible to combine locally inspired ales like the Alpine Meadows saison or the Deep Valley Dunkel with wood-fired pizzas and an eclectic selection of antipasto boards.
-Or you can explore the imaginative beers and ciders at Appalachian Mountain Brewing, including options like the lemon and lime infused Margarita Gose; the Mystic Dragon Cider, flavored with green tea, rhubarb and strawberry; or the Autumn Brown, with distinctive notes of coffee and chocolate.
+Celebrate North Carolina’s booming brewing scene in Boone with inspired pairings at Lost Province Brewing Co., where it's possible to combine locally inspired ales with wood-fired pizzas and an eclectic selection of antipasto boards.
+Or you can explore the imaginative beers and ciders at Appalachian Mountain Brewing, including options like the lemon and lime-infused Margarita Gose; the Mystic Dragon Cider, flavored with green tea, rhubarb and strawberry; or the Autumn Brown, with distinctive notes of caramel and chocolate.
 Best of all, a portion of each pint sold at the brewery’s tasting room goes to High Country nonprofits.

-In Blowing Rock, cozy up at the state’s longest-serving watering hole, Bistro Roca and Antlers Bar.
-There you can savor inventive comfort food creations like the Puerco Mac & Cheese, loaded with pork belly, pulled pork and sweet potato salsa, or the locally sourced bison tamales, topped with beet mole and pickled cherries.
+In Blowing Rock, cozy up at our state’s longest-serving watering hole, Bistro Roca and Antlers Bar.
+There you can savor inventive comfort food creations like the Habi Mac & Cheese, loaded with bacon and crispy onions, or angus strip loin with smoked bleu cheese butter.

 Got a fixing for fancy fare?
-Sample French-inspired plates with a Carolina twist at Joy Bistro in Boone, or explore the elegant cuisine at Artisanal in Banner Elk, preparing elevated, globally inspired options like the Hickory Smoked Pekin Duck Breast and North Carolina Flounder served with morels.
+Sample French-inspired plates with a Carolina twist at Joy Bistro in Boone, or explore the elegant cuisine at Artisanal in Banner Elk, preparing elevated, globally inspired options like Cheshire Pork Belly and Smoked Duck Breast served with morels.

 Where to Get a Good Night’s Rest